 [ANBC or credit equivalent of Off-Balance Sheet Exposures (as defined by Department of Banking Operations and Development of Reserve Bank of India from time to time) will be computed with reference to the outstanding as on March 31 of the previous year.
 For this purpose, outstanding FCNR (B) and NRNR deposits balances will no longer be deducted for computation of ANBC for priority sector lending purposes.
 For the purpose of priority sector lending, ANBC denotes NBC plus investments made by banks in non-SLR bonds held in HTM category.
 Investments made by banks in the Recapitalization Bonds floated by Government of India will not be taken into account for the purpose of calculation of ANBC.
-Existing investments, as on the date of this circular, made by banks in non-SLR bonds held in HTM category will not be taken into account for calculation of ANBC, up to March 31, 2010.
-However, fresh investments by banks in non-SLR bonds held in HTM category will be taken into account for the purpose.
+Existing and fresh investments, by banks in non-SLR bonds held in HTM category will be taken into account for the purpose.
 Deposits placed by banks with NABARD/SIDBI, as the case may be, in lieu of non-achievement of priority sector lending targets/sub-targets, though shown under Schedule 8 - 'Investments' in the Balance Sheet at item I (vi) - 'Others', will not be treated as investment in non-SLR bonds held under HTM category.
 For the purpose of calculation of credit equivalent of off-balance sheet exposures, banks may use current exposure method.
 Inter-bank exposures will not be taken into account for the purpose of priority sector lending targets/sub-targets.]